 What to do with a recent donation of one-of-a-kind photographs?
 How about turning them into an exhibition?
-That’s exactly what guests will see in Exploring The Big Trail, which opens May 1, 2018 at Gilcrease Museum.
-The exhibition will showcase stereoscopic photographs taken during the filming of the 1930 motion picture The Big Trail, starring John Wayne.
+That’s exactly what guests will see in Exploring The Big Trail.
+The exhibition showcases stereoscopic photographs taken during the filming of the 1930 motion picture The Big Trail, starring John Wayne.
 Many, if not all, of these photographs are unique images never exhibited before.
 Exploring The Big Trail promises to provide valuable insights into the production of the film, an understanding of how the American West has been presented to audiences around the world and the role Westerns played in shaping the mythology of the West.

 As a film, The Big Trail is significant in several ways.
 Deemed “culturally, historically, or aesthetically significant” by The Library of Congress, it was selected for preservation in the National Film Registry in 2006.
 The Big Trail was the first big-budget epic of the sound era.
 It was noted that “the plot of a trek along the Oregon Trail is aided immensely by the majestic sweep provided by the experimental Grandeur wide-screen [70 mm] process used in filming.”
 Made at the then enormous cost of more than $2 million, The Big Trail was filmed on 15 far-flung locations in five western states and proved to be a very costly attempt at presenting the Oregon Trail migration saga as realistically as possible.
 Ironically, this big-budget epic was a box office flop because most theater owners refused to invest in the projectors required for the new widescreen format.
 Timing is everything: The Great Depression preceded the release of the film by one year.